animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-If `name` is not specified, the bean’s `id` will be used as the name of the Region.
+If `name` is not specified, the bean's `id` will be used as the name of the Region.
 The example above becomes:

 </div>